nostopgmaming17/scratchSploit/README.md

 4. Load the folder as an unpacked extension.

 # How to use scripts:
-1. Press Ctrl + Shift + I .
+1. Press Ctrl + Shift + I or F12.
 2. Press on "Console".
 3. Paste in your code.
-4. If you did all right then the console will return "undefined".
+4. If you did all right then it should work.

 # Script controls: